-Projects this year have included work for the Alpine Shire, Just Biodiesel, Wodonga City Council, the Stanley Athenaeum & Stanley Landcare, and private clients researching their family history.
+Recent projects have included work for the Alpine Shire, Just Biodiesel, Wodonga City Council, the Stanley Athenaeum & Stanley Landcare, and for private companies working on CHMPs.
 Below are a few of the more substantial projects from recent years.

 In 2003 and 2009, the Stanley Plateau was subject to catastrophic bushfires.
 This project looks at the changing fire history of the Stanley Plateau from Aboriginal fire management through to European settlers and their responses to bushfire, right up to the aftermath of the 2009 fires.